thiblahute/meson-website/Reference-manual.md

 The following methods are defined for all arrays:

  - `length`, the size of the array
- - `contains`, returns `true` if the array contains the object given as argument, `false` otherwise
+ - `contains(item)`, returns `true` if the array contains the object given as argument, `false` otherwise
- - `get`, returns the object at the given index, negative indices count from the back of the array, indexing out of bounds is a fatal error
+ - `get(index)`, returns the object at the given index, negative indices count from the back of the array, indexing out of bounds is a fatal error